Mu240/image_analysis/README.markdown

 - **Logging**: Logs are written to `music_analysis.log`; check this file for errors or performance metrics.
 - **Dependencies**: Key libraries include `flask`, `openai`, `pillow`, `piexif`, `exifread`, `geopy`, `python-dotenv`, and `psutil`.

-## Contributing

-Contributions are welcome!
-Submit issues or pull requests to the repository.
-Follow PEP 8 for code style and include tests for new features.

-## License

-MIT License (add a `LICENSE` file to the project if needed).

-## Last Updated

-09:48 PM PKT on Monday, June 2, 2025